Trigger Rules

 pull_request.comment@npc: *npc

-# If no NPC event is defined under the role name, parse under $.
+# If NPC event is not defined under role name, parse under $

 $: